Kelso racehorse trainer Sandy Thomson: “The bonus at Cheltenham would just be the icing on the cake”

 Victory in the day’s 1.50pm feature race puts Benson, an eight-year-old bay gelding co-owned by football club director Jimmy Fyffe and his friend Scott Townshend, in the running for a £100,000 bonus if he can go on to win any race at Gloucestershire’s Cheltenham Festival.

-He’s been entered for both the Coral Cup and Martin Pipe Conditional Jockeys’ Handicap Hurdle, with Coral offering odds of 20/1 for each.
+He’s been entered for both the Coral Cup on Wednesday, March 15, and Martin Pipe Conditional Jockeys’ Handicap Hurdle on Friday, March 17, with bookmaker Coral offering odds of 20/1 for each.

 Ridden by Thomson’s son-in-law Ryan Mania, Benson beat top-weight Colonel Mustard, trained in County Meath by Lorna Fowler and with Kieren Buckley in the saddle, by two lengths to become the first native horse to win the hurdle since Hawick’s Alistair Whillans pulled off that feat with Brave Vision in its pre-handicap days in 2007.

-Note: Updated: Borders racehorse trainer Sandy Thomson a winner at double at Kelso's Morebattle Hurdle meeting